 Call for Participation

-The WIP Workshop is a dedicated 1-day workshop for ICER attendees who hold terminal degrees (typically PhDs) or are established computing education researchers to provide and receive friendly, constructive feedback on works-in-progress.
-The workshop is not open to current graduate students.
-PhD students should consider the ICER Doctoral Consortium, instead.
-To apply for the workshop you will specify a likely topic about which you’ll request feedback.
+The WIP Workshop (formerly named the Critical Research Review) is a dedicated 1-day, in-person workshop for ICER attendees who hold terminal degrees or are established computing education researchers to provide and receive friendly, constructive feedback on works-in-progress.
+To apply for the workshop you will specify a topic about which you’ll request feedback.
 WIP participants will be assigned to thematic groups with 4–6 participants.

-Two weeks before ICER, participants will submit to the members of their group the types of feedback sought and a 2–4 page primer document to help prepare others to discuss the work.
-At WIP, depending upon group size, each participant will have 45–75 minutes to provide context, elicit advice, support, feedback, and critique.
+Three weeks before ICER, participants will submit to the members of their group the types of feedback sought and a 2–4 page primer document to help prepare others to discuss the work.
+At the workshop, depending upon group size, each participant will have 30-60 minutes to provide context, elicit advice, support, feedback, and critique.
 Typically, one of the other group members acts as a notetaker during an individual’s time in order to allow the presenter to engage fully in the discussion.

-The WIP Workshop is a great way for career researchers to make progress on some tricky piece of work or thinking, around which discussion with peers always helps.
+WIP is a great way to make progress on some tricky piece of work or thinking, around which discussion with peers always helps.
 In turn, your reflections and observations on others’ work will really help them, and, no doubt, take your own thinking forward in unexpected ways too.

 Hence, WIP will be the right experience for you, if you would like to provide and receive constructive advice, support, feedback, or critique on computing education research issues such as: